How to Apply for a Passport Without a Birth Certificate

 How Can I Prove My Citizenship Without a Birth Certificate?

 If you cannot prove your citizenship with a birth certificate, you will need to prove your citizenship using secondary evidence of U.S. citizenship.
 The more of these items you can provide, the better chance you have of the passport being issued.
 Submitting just 1 of these items will likely not suffice.
-3-5 items is ideal!
+Try to submit at least 3-5 items for the best chance of having your passport application approved.

 Some items that could count as secondary forms of evidence of U.S. citizenship include: